SpotlightKid/adt/README.md

 This effect can be used to thicken up lead or background vocals or other signals that need more presence in the mix.

-It can be used as either an insert effect or as a send efefct in an auxilliary bus by providing separate dry and wet signal gain parameters.
+It can be used as either an insert effect or as a send effect in an auxilliary bus by providing separate dry and wet signal gain parameters.

 <p align="center"><img title="Generic LV2 UI in Ardour 8" src="screenshot-ardour8.png" width="373"></center>